Beginner’s Guide to Using Handlebars.js

 }

 This data serves as an example.
-As mentioned, you can retrieve similar forms of data from most web applications that provide open API such as Twitter, Instagram, Flickr and Dribbble – though you’ll get greater lines of data than what we have shown above.
+As mentioned, you can retrieve similar forms of data from most web applications that provide an open API, such as Twitter, Instagram, Flickr, and Dribbble – though you’ll likely get more lines of data than shown above.
 Alternatively, you can try JSON Generator to generate some random data.

 The Template

-Once we’ve got the data on our hands, we can create the template to place these data.
-Let’s take a look at the following code.
+Once we have the data, we can create the template to place these data.
+Let’s look at the following code.

 <div id="content" class="content-wrap">